spaceweather-ific/open_data/README.md

-This repository contains the results of the project related to the paper "Forecasting geomagnetic storm disturbances and their uncertainties using deep learning".
+This repository contains software and results of the project related to the paper "Forecasting geomagnetic storm disturbances and their uncertainties using deep learning".

 ##Contents
 * "ACE_data" folder contains the output of the preprocessing of the raw data obtained from OMNIWeb (https://omniweb.gsfc.nasa.gov).